Antal Interview: “It’s about curiosity and connection”

 His latest compilation project, Techno Kayō, traces those same lines of connection — this time presenting a selection of formative electronic sounds that are little-known outside of their birthplace.
 Co-curated with legendary Tokyo-based record dealer and label owner Dubby, the compilation shines a light on Japan’s electronic underground from the ‘80s, when pop, new wave, and experimental sounds converged in futuristic yet deeply human ways.

-The compilation captures a time when Japanese artists were reimagining pop and electronic music on their own terms — blending local traditions and sensibilities with new technologies, shaping unheard machine sounds which would resonate far beyond Japan’s borders.
+The compilation captures a time when Japanese artists were reimagining pop and electronic music on their own terms — blending local traditions and sensibilities with new technologies, shaping novel machine sounds which would resonate far beyond Japan’s borders.
 For Antal, the project represents an ongoing exchange between Amsterdam and Japan, built on shared curiosity, respect, and a love of high-quality sounds.

 For all Rush Hour’s contemporary reach, its story begins in scrappy, DIY style: with a handful of Amsterdam youths trying to get their hands on the music they loved.
 Even decades ago, the city was a crossroads for music and ideas — a place where house, techno, and hip hop from overseas found appreciative ears.
 These sounds permeated the local clubs, where visiting DJs from the UK and US brought with them new sounds and possibilities.